 The appeals court overturned a lower court, stating none of the church’s arguments supported dismissal of the case under either preemptive doctrine.
 Instead, the matter was purely one of “neutral” contract law, under which the church voluntarily accepted civil liability by entering into a contract of employment.

-Having well-crafted employment and general operating policies is an absolute must for churches in California, the most litigious state in the United States, with some of the most onerous wage and employment laws, and are under the eye of the most liberal US Court of Appeals, the Ninth Circuit.
-Failure to properly protect the church from interference by the courts exposes the church to liabilities it may not be prepared to address.
+Having well-crafted employment and general operating policies is an absolute must for churches in California, the most litigious state in the United States, with some of the most onerous wage and employment laws.
+Failure to properly protect the church from interference by the courts exposes it to liabilities it may not be prepared to address.